 We can’t define an MBA as “global” due to a single factor only; some specific features help us figure out the global nature of a business school.
 These factors include the diversity of students and faculty, the difference in the curricula delivered, employment opportunities for graduates and more.

 Students will benefit from the international nature of the courses, which all provide them with the necessary skills to start a globally-oriented career.
 The Global MBA aims to offer students the possibility to understand the globalized market place, thanks to experiential learning techniques.

-Germany is one of the best place to study your master’s; currently, master’s degree are in great demand among students, who are particularly interested in pursuing education in Germany, as opposed to other countries.
+Germany is one of the best places to study your master’s; currently, a master’s degree is in great demand among students, who are particularly interested in pursuing education in Germany, as opposed to other countries.
 Based on the students’ interest, most of the business schools in Germany offer a Global MBA degree as a major program.

 Difference between Global MBA and MBA

 When it comes to defining a Global MBA, it is possible to notice how different business schools use the word “global” in different ways.

 Some refer to the international aspects of the program: students have the possibility of studying in more than one campus across the world; some others refer to the good mix of local and international students; then, there are also business schools using the word “global” to address the mix of courses on international business.

 An MBA (Master of Business Administration) is a regular postgraduate degree with national-level courses.
 Professionals who want to know what it takes to operate in multiple countries often pursue MBA degrees.
 The types of jobs available if you hold a Global MBA vary considerably depending on the specializations chosen.

 Most global MBA programs prepare students for management positions in multinational companies.
 These graduates are expected to lead their organizations in all areas of global business, such as marketing, financial management, logistics, and commercial regulation.
 Here are some career options for Global MBA graduates who cover these distinct business specialties.

 Job/Career Options after a Global MBA